llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 Unique
 ##################

-The ``axom::bump::utilities::Unique`` class can take an unsorted list of values and produce a sorted list of unique outputs, along with a list of offsets into the original values to identify one representative value in the original list for each unique value.
+The ``axom::bump::Unique`` class can take an unsorted list of values and produce a sorted list of unique outputs, along with a list of offsets into the original values to identify one representative value in the original list for each unique value.
 This class is used to help merge points.